atanazy-tot/maraum/.ai/prd-mvp-maraum.md

 So that I can control my information

 Acceptance Criteria:
-- Account deletion removes all user data
+- Account deletion removes all user data (profile, sessions, messages) via cascading deletion
 - Deletion is permanent and complete
-- Users can view their own data (profile, history)
+- Users can view their own data (profile, history) via UI
 - No data retention after account deletion
+- Database-level access controls (row-level security) ensure data isolation
 - Clear privacy policy (even if basic)
 - Cookie consent not required for MVP (functional cookies only)